 3 The medical school offers community-facing courses or events at least once every year.
 2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
 1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
 0 The medical school has not offered such community-facing courses or events.
-Score explanation: Students for Global Health Short Course runs annually, mainly attended by University students.
-Topic also varies so not necessarily on planetary health.
+Score explanation: There are no courses or events offered.